zoeskan/MCB185/course/unit5-words.md

 print(d['rat'])
 ```

-To check if a key exists, use the keyword `in`.
+To check if a key exists, use the keyword `in` just as you would with a list or
+a set.

 ```python
 if 'dog' in d: print(d['dog'])